Monadnock-Sunapee Greenway: History

-The MSG was first suggested by Allen Chamberlain, president of the Appalachian Mountain Club, in 1919 and was laid out in 1921 by the Society for the Protection of New Hampshire Forests (SPNHF).
+The MSG was first suggested by Allen Chamberlain, formerly president of the Appalachian Mountain Club, in 1919 and was laid out in 1921 by the Society for the Protection of New Hampshire Forests (SPNHF).
 But the hurricane of 1938 and World War II "effectively ended the original trail; it was not maintained again."
 The trail was re-established after a study by the SPNHF in 1974.

 Hiking the trail

 The MSG is blazed with white rectangles.
 It is regularly maintained, and is considered moderately difficult hiking.
 Mount Monadnock is regarded as a challenging hike for novice hikers during favorable weather conditions.
 As the crow flies, the MSGT route is never more than a mile or two from a public road, however, cliffs and steep terrain make access much more difficult in some areas.
 Trail descriptions are available from a number of commercial and non-commercial sources, and a complete guidebook with topographic maps is published by the Monadnock-Sunapee Greenway Trail Club.

 Weather along the MSG is typical of southern New Hampshire.
 Conditions on exposed hill tops and summits may be harsher during cold or stormy weather.
 Weather atop the exposed and isolated 3100 ft summit of Mount Monadnock can be much more severe than conditions below; high winds are common year round and winter storms on the summit can be life-threatening.
 Lightning is a hazard on exposed peaks and ledges during thunderstorms.
-Snow is common in the winter and may necessitate the use of cross country skis or snowshoes.
+Snow is common in the winter and may require cross-country skis or snowshoes.
 Ice can form on exposed ledges and summits, making hiking dangerous without special equipment.
 Snow and ice tend to linger on Mount Monadnock well into the spring.

 Biting insects can be bothersome during warm weather.
 Parasitic deer ticks (which are known to carry Lyme disease) are a potential hazard.
 The trail passes through black bear habitat, although problems with bears are rare.
 More likely are problem encounters with domestic dogs.
 Skunks, raccoons, and porcupines are common and active after dark.
 Poisonous snakes are considered extinct along the route.
 Poison ivy is uncommon on the MSGT and it does not thrive on Mount Monadnock at all.
 Some water sources along the trail flow through inhabited areas or swamps and may be contaminated.

 Camping

 Vehicle-accessible campgrounds with basic amenities are located off the MSG via side trails at Monadnock State Park on the south side of Mount Monadnock, and at Mount Sunapee State Park and Pillsbury State Park on the west side of Sunapee Ridge.
-The MSGTC maintains several backcountry campsites and fourlean-tos available to backpackers.
+The MSGTC maintains several backcountry campsites and four lean-tos available to backpackers.
 Campfires are generally prohibited on the MSG, except in established fire rings in state park campgrounds.